garimakapila/csv-to-json/README.md

-# Getting Started with Create React App
+# CSV to JSON Converter

 Paste a CSV [here](https://garimakapila.github.io/csv-to-json/) and convert it to a JSON